SaaS RFP Template: Questions to Ask Before You Commit

 How long should vendors have to respond?

-Allow 3-4 weeks for comprehensive RFPs with 40-60 questions.
+Allow 3--4 weeks for comprehensive RFPs with 40--60 questions.
 Include an optional Q&A session at the 1-week mark.
 Rushed timelines under 2 weeks reduce response quality and vendor participation rates.

 Should we use the same questions for all vendors?

-Yes, consistent SaaS vendor questions enable objective comparison and prevent vendors from controlling evaluation through selective disclosure.
-Customization should be minimal, limited to vendor-specific clarifications while maintaining standardized core questions.
+Yes.
+Consistent SaaS vendor questions enable objective comparison and prevent vendors from controlling evaluation through selective disclosure.
+Customization should be minimal limited to vendor-specific clarifications while maintaining standardized core questions.

 How do we objectively score vendor responses?

-Use a weighted scoring framework assigning points (1-5 scale) for each question based on defined criteria.
-Weight categories by importance (functional 30-35%, security 20-25%, pricing 20-25%, viability 10-15%, support 10-15%).
-Calculate total weighted scores enabling objective vendor ranking.
+Use a weighted scoring framework assigning points (1--5 scale) for each question based on defined criteria.
+Weight categories by importance (functional 30--35%, security 20--25%, pricing 20--25%, viability 10--15%, support 10--15%).
+Calculate total weighted scores for objective vendor ranking.

 What if vendors can't answer all the questions?